Assured Guaranty (AGO)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For insurance companies, we look at pre-tax profit rather than the operating margin that defines sectors such as consumer, tech, and industrials.

-This is because insurers are balance sheet businesses, where assets and liabilities define the core economics.
-This means that interest income and expense should be factored into the definition of profit but taxes - which are largely out of a company’s control - should not.
+The economics of insurers are driven by their balance sheets, where assets (investing the float + premiums receivable) and liabilities (claims to pay) define the fundamentals.
+Interest income and expense should therefore be factored into the definition of profit but taxes - which are largely out of a company’s control - should not.

 Assured Guaranty Trailing 12-Month Pre-Tax Profit Margin